Vishal2264613/TokenSwap/README.md

    e. owner2 address (Address from which you deployed bob contract)\
    f. token amount\
 5. From alice and bob contract approve the token amount they want to transfer.
-6. Then simply use Swaptoken function in token swap contract and tranfer alice & bob token to eachother addresses.
+6. Then simply use Swaptoken function in token swap contract and transfer alice & bob token to each other addresses.